makinteract/vscode-microbit-micropython/README.md

 This extension also draws some inspiration from [another micro:bit python extension](https://github.com/PhonicCanine/vscode-microbit), which you might want to consider as an alternative.

 ---

-## More stubs for micro:bit v2

-If you need better IntelliSense when using micro:bit v2, consider using [this stub library](https://github.com/ElTrasho3000/Microbit-Stubs-Python-Package) and follow the instructions to manually add the stubs to your project.

----